wfjsw/telegram2irc-bot/README.md

 ## Image forwarding

-Due to the upstream has not updated yet, you have to hack the library `telegram-bot` if you want to enable image forwarding.
+Because the upstream has not updated yet, you have to hack the library `telegram-bot` if you want to enable image forwarding.

 In `node_modules/telegram-bot/lib/telegram.js`: